 bridging loans for house purchases banner in front of house with for sale sign

 When you are looking to buy a property, whether for personal or investment purposes, you are likely to come across various financing options.
-One option you may consider is using a bridging loan for house purchases, which can provide short-term financing to help you purchase a property.
+Using cash or a mortgage are the most typical methods.
+But, you can use a bridging loan for house purchases.

 In this guide, we will cover the basics of bridging loans and how they can be used to buy property for rental purposes, or where you are flipping property (buying, renovating and selling property for profit).